AccessibleFuture/braille/remote-liblouis/README.md

 Remote-LibLouis v.0.9
 ===
-Remote-LibLouis is a Sinatra HTTP service that lets you interact with LibLouisXML directly with POST requests.
+Remote-LibLouis is a Sinatra HTTP service that lets you interact with LibLouisXML remotely with POST requests.

 ##About the Library